 Let’s first go over the finishing processes that we offer here at SendCutSend.
-Our ceramic tumbling and deburring processes are completely free of charge.
+Our linear deburring process is completely free of charge.
 You just have to make sure “deburring” is selected when uploading your file for laser cutting.
+Tumbling services are available for qualifying parts for a fee.
 It’s important to remember that while deburring and tumbling are good options for smoothing out sharp edges, they will not make your part look perfect.
 After you’ve received your deburred parts, you will probably still want to put in a little elbow grease yourself to make them really shine.

 Deburring